Trailze/sdk_demo_ios/README.md

 ## And... we're done.

-Please check out the [iOS Integration](https://docs.trailze.com/#integration-ios) section of the documentation to see the different features you can configure.
+Please check out the [iOS Integration](https://docs.trailze.com/#integration-ios) section in the documentation to see the host of different features you can configure.